U of A University of Arkansas Division of Agriculture

 When you register as a client, and keep your registration active by submitting monthly activity reports, the bid-match system matches the filters in your client profile to over a thousand sources to identify the bid opportunities that fit your interests.
 The system posts the results on your individual site, and sends you a reminder e-mail that contains the link to that site.
 The link might be a big blue button that says "View Bids" or it might be a hyperlink, depending on how your e-mail system displays it.
 When you connect to that link, you will see a chart on which each date for the past month or so appears, with a row of numbers under headings that identify the sources of your bids.
 The first time you view this page, you should save it into your internet browser "Favorites" or "Bookmark" it so you can look at it any time, day or night, whether you see the e-mail reminder or not.
 At the right end of each row is a "View" link, which reveals every bid opportunity the system found for you on that date, listed in plain text format.
 You can scan quickly through this list to find ones that might be interesting.
 You will see another "View" link beside each one, which reveals the original document in its original format, which might be easier to read.
 Sometimes, the document is merely an announcement and contains yet another link to the full solicitation which you can download if you like.
 Thus, you don’t have to download and read every single complete document only to find that many are not interesting; it saves your time by giving you the quick text list to select from.
 If you are not satisfied with the collection of bid opportunities the system found for you, or if it didn’t find anything at all, you should contact our office to have the search filters revised.

-Why do you make me submit Monthly Activity Reports?
+Why am I required to submit Monthly Activity Reports?

 How do I submit my activity report?